julianobrasil/simplestaking/README.md

 Additionally to the demmanded state management solution, requested by the exercise description, I've also adopted a container-presentation architecture together with `OnPush` strategy.
 This combination is the best, in my opinion, to optimize the performance of the project.
+Also, I've used a Façade pattern wheneve possible to isolate the dependencies of the component in a service.
+With this approach I also simplify the component testing as there is fewer things to mock injected the component (in normal situations, you just inject the façade in the component).

 # Virtual Scrolling